matrix-org/matrix-authentication-service/docs/topics/authorization.md

 - a client for which the token is issued
 - a timeframe for which the token is valid

-On a single token, those metadata are immutable: they don't change over time.
+On a single token, metadata is immutable: it doesn't change over time.
 One exception is the validity of the token: the service may revoke a token before its expiration date.

 A typical client will get a short-lived access token (valid 5 minutes) along with a refresh token.